-The District's investments in U S Bank Money Market Accounts are limited by state statutory requirements and bond compliance.
+The District's investments in Fidelity Government Portfolio are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-The District's investment in U S Bank Money Market Account was not rated by any nationally recognized rating agency.
+The District's investment in Fidelity Government Portfolio was rated by AAAm by Standard and Poor's.